April 26, 2019

 The book takes off with an essay by Stephen F. Eisenman.
 The Capitalist Zoo.
 Eisenman brings us to the London Zoo Refuge in the year 2050 where zoos no longer exist and takes us back in time to the Gardens of Intelligence in ancient China, the rise of menageries as a symbol of dominance and how they changed from aristocratic power institutions to laboratories for new species and entertainment.
 How they have become ‘visual tokens of rational systems of taxonomic classification’.
 According to Eisenman this is the start of the Capitalist Zoo that he divides into three types:

 The Pre-Capitalist Menagerie, where animals are taken from the wild to exhibit and being replaced by another when dead.

 The Industrial Capitalist Zoo, created by investors, stocked with animals with the purpose to enhance increasing its value.

 What I found thought-provoking is the link Eisenman creates between the zoo and Capitalist Agriculture.
-He claimes that each step in advancing the production of food is accompanied by a widening of the moral divide between human and animal.
+He claims that each step in advancing the production of food is accompanied by a widening of the moral divide between human and animal.
 So that people came to accept animals as commodity.
 The Capitalist Zoo removed the ‘halo’ of animals.
 It turned the elephant and the tiger into zoo attractions.
-It changed dolphines and seals into acrobats.
+It changed dolphins and seals into acrobats.
 One moment the animal is being gazed at and the next it is eaten as hamburger or lamb chop.